jon11L/qr_code_generator/README.md

-# QR code generator.

-### the idea is to make a simple webpage for user to be able to generate new QR code.

-### Learning about Flask framework in doing so.

 # QR Code Generator

 The purpose of this project is to create a simple web application where users can generate customized QR codes.
 The application is built using Python's Flask framework for the backend, and HTML/CSS for the frontend.